thudfactor/thudfactor/src/posts/2023/08/ai-art/index.md

 Sometimes things are implied that you wouldn’t expect.
 The first prompt did not include eye color, so I had an entirely different background that was shades of brown.
 Asking for green eyes got me the green background as well.

 Sometimes changing a prompt slightly has very slight results, and I was able to refine the image over multiple passes.
-Asking for no armor gave me a simple green tunic instead, but it also got me two noses.
+But other times, small changes have bizzare side effects.
+For example, asking for no armor gave me a simple green tunic instead, but it also got me two noses.
 “Hands” and “fingers” are in the negative prompt because I got a lot of weird results — our warrior here would be holding a sword, but by the blade, not the hilt.
 Oh, and she would have seven fingers.

 Once I got a smaller version of her growing out of her shoulder.